nicolas-cusan/destyle.css/Readme.md

 ## What it does

 - Ensures consistency across browsers (thanks normalize.css)
-- Resets spacing (margin & padding)
+- Removes spacing (margin & padding)
 - Resets font-size and line-height
 - Prevents the necessity of reseting (most) user agent styles
 - Prevents style inspector bloat by only targeting what is necessary